lexibank/tlopo/out/vol1/chapter7.md

 <a id="p-184"></a>

-These forms have sometimes been compared with Oceanic forms represented by Tongan folau 'voyage, travel by sea', Fijian volau 'boat shed' (cf. &ast;pa-laSud, [§9.2](#s-9-2)).
+These forms have sometimes been compared with Oceanic forms represented by Tongan _folau_ 'voyage, travel by sea', Fijian _volau_ 'boat shed' (cf. _&ast;pa-laSud_, [§9.2](#s-9-2)).
 A PPn reconstruction for a small canoe used close to shore is well supported:

 <table>
 <tr>